Ziyang-Yu/Ziyang-Yu.github.io/index.md

 My research encompasses Large Language Models, and Graph Neural Networks.
 I hold a strong academic background and have contributed to multiple research projects, constantly pushing the boundaries of what's possible in the machine learning field.

+I am open to potential positions in the China/Canada/United States, including internships and full-time roles.
+If you're interested in collaborating or discussing opportunities, please feel free to reach out.

 ## Research Interests

 - **Graph Neural Networks:** Distributed training of GNN.